EternalGoldenBraid/daily/README.md

 ## Project Description

-The sole puprose of the application for now is to track my daily activities and ratings I give to either those activities or the days themselves as a whole.
-These ratings coupled with daily events will generate patters that allow me to find events that have a negative impact on my daily well being.
+The sole puprose of the application for now is to track my daily activities, and the ratings I give to either those activities, or the days themselves as a whole.
+These ratings coupled with daily events will generate patters that allow me to find events that have a negative impact on my daily well being (i.e. events that consistently lead to a negative sore).

-The project is also relevant for me to play around with machine learning algorithms and/or generate them myself, once I have attained the prerequisites of the mathematics required for that.
+The project is also relevant for me to play around with machine learning in the near future.

 ## Project Status